tanner-johnson2718/ESP32_Deluminator/esp32_sys_overview.md

     * cpu0 enters `start_cpu0()` in `startup.c`
         * cpu0 calls `do_core_init()` in `startup.c`
             * cpu0 calls `heap_caps_init()` in `heap/heap_caps_init.c`
                 * heap init uses the `heap_memory_layout.h` API and global structs to find all the RAM regions such that it is not used by static data, used by ROM code, or reserved by a component using the `SOC_RESERVE_MEMORY_REGION()` macro.
-            * It then condenses these memory regions down and registers them
+                * It then condenses these memory regions down, each regions and allocates heaps metadat for that heap in that region.
+            * `do_core_init` then does all sorts of init tasks: timers, secure boot verification, etc, etc.
+        * cpu0 then calls `do_global_ctors` which allows functions added to the init array at build time to be ran.
+See [here](https://github.com/tanner-johnson2718/MEME_OS_3/tree/main/Loading) for details on init functions and their linking.
+        * Finally it secondary init which passes control over to other cores so if they have init todo they may
+    * cpu0 calls `esp_startup_start_app`
+        * starts dameon tasks
+        * starts "main task" pinned to cpu0
+            * calls our app main
+        * starts scheduler `vTaskStartScheduler();`
+    * cpu1 started ite init late in cpu0's init.
+    * cpu1 calls ``
+        * starts dameon tasks
+        * waits for scheduler on cpu0 to be finished
+        * starts scheduler `xPortStartScheduler();`

 [Start Up Guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/startup.html)